Article 370: SC permits Sitaram Yechury to visit J&K with a strict condition

 Yechury, then gave an undertaking through his counsel that he is going to J&K only to meet his party colleague.
 The court recorded that if Yechury does anything else, it would be construed as a violation of the court order.

-The court was hearing a batch of petitions challenging the Centre's decision to abrogate Article 370, revoking the special status of Jammu and Kashmir.
+The court was hearing a batch of petitions challenging the Centre's decision to abrogate Article 370, revoking the special status of J&K.

-While the petition against the scrapping of Article 370 has been filed by advocate M L Sharma, National Conference MPs Mohd Akbar Lone and Justice (rtd) Hasnain Masoodi have challenged the changes made in the constitutional status of Jammu and Kashmir by the Centre.
+While the petition against the scrapping of Article 370 has been filed by advocate M L Sharma, National Conference MPs Mohd Akbar Lone and Justice (retd) Hasnain Masoodi have challenged the changes made in the constitutional status of J&K by the Centre.

 They have also been joined by former IAS officer Shah Faesal and former JNU student leader Shehla Rashid and several others including eminent persons like Radha Kumar.